-Level 1 Marks 1-7 The essay shows: Limited communication skills.
+PUBLISHED Level 1 Marks 1-7 The essay shows: Limited communication skills.
 Referencing of sources, if present, will be very limited or inaccurate.
 Sources of evidence provided will be unspecific or descriptive.
 Limited source/s of evidence used which do not show effective contrast and any judgements attempted are assertive.
 Identification of vague perspective/s; showing limited empathy for any position/s.
 No effective contrast made between perspectives.
 Any judgements are assertive and lack a global dimension.
-Analysis of perspectives showing a limited understanding of their arguments and/or structure.
-Attempted evaluation will be assertive and undeveloped.
+Limited analysis of perspectives with any attempt at evaluation being assertion only.
 No adequate conclusion.
 At best there may be hints or assertions of reflection.
 Level 0 0 No creditworthy material has been submitted.